jenetics/facilejdbc/README.md

     .executeInsert(RowParser.int32(1), conn);
 ```

-if you are need to control the parsing of the generated primary key.
+if you are needed to control the parsing of the generated primary key.

 ### Batch insertion